vytasrgl/ChatScript/wiki/Installing-and-Updating-ChatScript.md

 # Installing Linux

-If you have a 64-bit machine, generally you can the LinuxChatScriptxx64 binary file directly, after first doing “chmod +x LinuxChatScript64” to make it executable by Linux.
+If you have a 64-bit machine, generally you can the LinuxChatScriptxx64 binary file directly, after first doing "chmod +x LinuxChatScript64" to make it executable by Linux.
-You may need to install “curl” as well if you use JSON webqueries.
+You may need to install "curl" as well if you use JSON webqueries.
 If you have a 32-bit machine or don't install curl or have other issues running, you may need to compile the system yourself.
 This means installing make and g++, then go stand in the SRC directory and type make server or make pgserver (for postgress).
 This will